-3. Information Gathering
+7. Information Gathering

-Where progress continues to be less than expected the teacher, working with the SENCo, should assess whether the child has SEND through a process of information gathering.
+Where progress continues to be less than expected the teacher, working with the SENCo, should assess whether the child has SEN through a process of informally gathering.
 The progress of pupils receiving additional support will be reviewed regularly as part of the information gathering process.
 This additional support will be aimed at removing any barriers to learning.